• Radiant Flourished Gate Fold Mother’s Day Card Tutorial

 Simple Mother's Day Card Tutorial | The Postman's Knock

-Once the ink you used to write the message in the center has dried, you can close both flaps of the card.
-You can then start to add some flourishing around the circle!
-There’s no rhyme or reason to the flourishes; as long as the flourishes vary in size and show a nice contrast between thin upstrokes and thick downstrokes, the card will look great!
-(That said, if you are a little intimidated by flourishing, you can learn more about it and download a free worksheet in this blog post.)
+Once the ink you used to write the message in the center has dried, close both flaps of the card.
+Then, start to add some flourishing around the circle.
+There’s no rhyme or reason to these flourishes; as long as the flourishes vary in size and show a nice contrast between thin upstrokes and thick downstrokes, the card will look great.
+(That said, if you are intimidated by flourishing, you can learn more about it and download a free practice worksheet in this blog post.)

 Simple Mother's Day Card Tutorial | The Postman's Knock